SoftengPoliTo/SoftwareMetrics/README.md

  - **CC:** McCabe's Cyclomatic Complexity.
 It calculates the code complexity examining the control flow of a program.

+ - **COGNITIVE**: Cognitive Complexity.
+It is a measure of how difficult a unit of code is to intuitively understand.

  - **Halstead:** It calculates the Halstead suite.